 During the detox process, many people will experience intense feelings of craving.
 This is common and nothing to be concerned with so long as you have the proper support and treatment.
 Healing Pines Recovery offers many treatment options with detoxing that allow you to build coping skills and combat these feelings.
 Along with traditional treatment options, we also provide holistic options as well, such as:

-Healing Pines Recovery allows you to build a completely personalized treatment plan by providing each individual with many different treatment options.
+Our alcohol rehab in Colorado allows you to build a completely personalized treatment plan by providing each individual with many different treatment options.
 These treatment options can help you build healthy coping methods to manage your feelings and combat negative thoughts of cravings.

 Detoxing from alcohol can be difficult, but with the proper treatment and support, it can be manageable.
 Each person will experience a different set of difficulties with detox.
 Healing Pines Recovery is here to help you through this time of your life.
 With a personalized treatment plan, you can be assured that you are getting the proper care and support.